 - Breathe slowly for at least 5 deep breaths.

-- Slowly walk your hands back up towards your body, placing your hands slightly wider than shoulder width.
+- Slowly walk your hands back up towards your body, placing your hands slightly wider than shoulder-width.
 Send the head of the arm bones back, allowing your upper chest to lift slightly so that the collarbones are broad.

-- Advanced A – If you are able to painlessly and evenly stay in this posture while removing your right hand from the earth, you may reach your right arm behind you with the palm up.
+- Variation A – If you are able to painlessly and evenly stay in this posture while removing your right hand from the earth, you may reach your right arm behind you with the palm up.
 Draw your lower belly in to stabilize your spine, inner thighs moving towards each other.
 Bend your right knee and grasp the flexed foot with your hand.
-You may stay here and breathe or progress to the next stage.
+You may stay here and breathe or progress to the next variation.

-- Advanced C – If you are able to maintain your balance and stability draw the lower belly in, move your inner thighs towards each other, lift your left arm up and back, grasping your foot with both hands.
+- Variation C – If you are able to maintain your balance and stability draw the lower belly in, move your inner thighs towards each other, lift your left arm up and back, grasping your foot with both hands.
 Send the head of the arm bone back into the socket, keep the action of your lower belly and legs, and breathe.

-- Slowly, release your foot, place both palms on the floor and step back to Adho Mukha Svanasana (Downward Facing Dog).
+- Slowly, release your foot, place both palms on the floor and step back to adho mukha svanasana (downward-facing dog).

 - Return to your hands and knees and repeat on the other side.